RALIST/game/Wasteland Chronicles.md

   - Decreased crafting efficiency (e.g., longer crafting times, increased resource costs).
   - Slower movement speed during exploration.
   Fatigue recovers over time, with the recovery rate being significantly higher when the character is resting in their house.
-Consumables and specific perks can also help reduce fatigue or increase its recovery rate.
+Consumables and specific perks can also help reduce fatigue or increase its recovery rate Fatigue accumulates at a rate of 1% per in-game hour of active play and 5% for every hour of combat or intense activity.
+Resting in a player house reduces fatigue by 10% per in-game hour, while passive activities in the game world reduce it by 3% per hour.
 ##### Balancing notes
 - The rate at which fatigue accumulates should be balanced to prevent players from feeling overly restricted while still encouraging breaks and strategic gameplay.
 - The fatigue recovery rate in player houses should be significant enough to incentivize players to utilize their houses for rest and recovery.